john30/ebusd/docs/enhanced_proto.md

  * arbitration start request
    `<START> <master>`
    Requests the start of the arbitration process after the next received `<SYN>` symbol with the specified master address in `d`.
+   If the master address is `<SYN>`, the current arbitration is supposed to be cancelled.

 #### from interface to ebusd
   * initialization response